microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_80.md

 * Ability to define percentage threshold of unhealthy nodes that influence cluster health
 * Ability to query top loaded services
 * Ability to add a new interval for new error codes
-* Capability to mark service instance as completed
+* Ability to mark service instance as completed
 * Support for wave-based deployment model for automatic upgrades
 * Added readiness probe for containerized applications
 * Enable UseSeparateSecondaryMoveCost to true by default